bglezseoane/gitcher/README.md

 > Note about man pages: if you use `pip` method to install this program, assert that man directories of your Python environment are added to your `MANPATH` to can get this program's man pages with the `man` command.
 Python might install man pages in default machine level directories.

+## Acknowledgments
+Santiago Fernández González for an effusive reception of the tool, being the highest tester of Gitcher after its own author.